 Need to know

-- Most domestic and international travel insurers cover natural disaster
+- Most travel insurers cover natural disaster

-- If you don't have travel insurance, you may still be able to re-schedule your flight or get a refund on accommodation
+- If you don't have travel insurance, you may still be able to reschedule your flight or get a refund on accommodation

 Does travel insurance cover natural disaster?